 • Understanding how insurance can protect your investment

-GPS trackers for electric bikes, like Apple AirTag, connected locks, or hidden beacons, allow you to locate a bike remotely via a mobile app.
-They provide peace of mind, especially to check that the bike is still where you left it.
+GPS trackers for electric bicycles, such as the Apple AirTag, connected locks, or concealed beacons, allow you to locate a bicycle remotely via a mobile app.
+They provide some peace of mind, particularly for checking that the bicycle is still where you left it.

 There are two main categories of devices:

-• External trackers, to attach or hide on the bike.
-They operate via:
+• External trackers, attached to or concealed on the bicycle.
+They work via:

 • Bluetooth (e.g., AirTags), relying on the network of nearby devices.

-• The GPS combined with a SIM card, offering real-time location via an app.
-This system usually requires a subscription.
+• GPS paired with a SIM card, providing real-time location tracking via an app.
+This system generally requires a subscription.

-• Connected bikes, which integrate a GPS module directly into their frame or battery.
-The location is then native, often more reliable, and invisible to an untrained thief.
+• Connected bicycles, which have a GPS module built directly into their frame or battery.
+Location tracking is then built in, often more reliable, and invisible to an unwary thief.

-However, these devices do not prevent break-ins: they help in trying to recover the bike after theft.
-GPS tracking is therefore a good complement, but it must be paired with a good lock.
+However, these devices do not prevent theft: they are intended to help locate the bicycle after it has been stolen.
+Geolocation is therefore a useful complement, but it must be paired with a good lock.

-Choosing the right lock for your electric bike
+Choosing the right lock for your electric bicycle

-A good lock is the first line of defense against theft, especially in the city.
-It doesn’t make a bike unbreakable, but it significantly increases the time needed to break in.
-The longer a thief takes, the more deterred they are.
-A well-locked bike, with a visible and recognized lock, is often ignored in favor of an easier target.
+A good lock is the first line of defense against theft, especially in cities.
+It does not make a bicycle impossible to break into, but it significantly increases the time required for a break-in.
+The longer a thief takes to act, the more likely they are to be deterred.
+A properly secured bicycle with a visible, recognized lock is often overlooked in favor of an easier target.

 Which lock should you choose to be insured?

-Most insurance companies require the use of an SRA-approved or equivalent lock for theft coverage to apply.
-This is not arbitrary: SRA tests simulate real break-in scenarios, and only truly resistant locks meet the criteria.
+Most insurance policies require the use of an SRA-approved or equivalent lock for theft coverage to apply.
+This is not arbitrary: SRA tests reproduce real-life break-in scenarios, and only truly resistant locks meet the criteria.

 Why these requirements?

-• Because a non-certified lock can be cut in seconds, making theft much easier.
+• Because a non-certified lock can be cut in a few seconds, making theft much easier.

-• Because it allows the insurer to verify that the protection was sufficient at the time of the theft.
+• Because this allows the insurance company to verify that the protection was sufficient at the time of the theft.

-• And because thieves also know which locks are the most resistant… and which are purely decorative.
+• Because thieves also know which locks are the most resistant… and which are purely decorative.

-In summary: to be insured, choose an U-lock, a thickened chain, or a folding lock certified SRA, or even two locks from this list.
-Keep your proof of purchase and certification (often found on the packaging or manufacturer’s website), as the insurer may ask for it if you report a theft.
+In summary: to be insured, choose a U-lock, a reinforced chain, or an SRA-certified folding lock, or even two locks from this list.
+Keep your proof of purchase and certification safe (often shown on the packaging or the manufacturer's website), as your insurer may ask for them if you report a theft.

-The SRA certification (Automotive Security and Repair) is a French safety standard initially applied to motorcycle locks but now recognized for electric bike locks.
-An SRA-certified lock has been laboratory tested against several types of attacks (sawing, drilling, cutting, picking, etc.) and has demonstrated high resistance over a set period.
+The SRA certification (Automotive Safety and Repair) is a French safety standard initially applied to motorcycle locks, but now recognized for electric bicycle locks.
+An SRA-certified lock has been laboratory-tested against several types of attacks (sawing, drilling, cutting, picking, etc.) and has demonstrated a high level of resistance over a specified period.

-Insurers require this certification because it guarantees a minimum level of security: in case of theft, they can prove the bike was protected with a serious device.
+Insurers require this certification because it guarantees a minimum level of security: in the event of theft, they can prove that the bike was protected with a serious device.
 This prevents fraud and reduces the risk of unjustified reimbursement.

-This is a reliability guarantee, recognized by insurers, which protects you not only against theft but also against claim denial in case of damage.
+It is a guarantee of reliability, recognized by insurers, protecting you not only against theft but also against a claim being denied in the event of a loss.

 U-lock

-The U-lock (also called “U-lock”) is considered one of the safest on the market.
-It consists of a very strong hardened steel shackle, difficult to cut even with powerful tools like an angle grinder or bolt cutters.
+The U-lock (also called a “U-lock”) is considered one of the safest locks on the market.
+It consists of a highly resistant hardened steel shackle that is difficult to cut, even with powerful tools such as an angle grinder or bolt cutter.

 How to use it:

-Attach the frame (and if possible a wheel) to a fixed and immovable point, like a bike rack or a sturdy post.
-Make sure not to leave too much space inside the U to prevent tool insertion.
+Attach the frame (and, if possible, a wheel) to a fixed, immovable point, such as a bike rack or a sturdy post.
+Make sure not to leave too much space inside the U, to prevent a tool from being inserted.

-Auvray U-lock - High security - SRA and ART 4-star Class - Elwing
+Auvray U-lock - High security - SRA Class and 4-star ART rating - Elwing

-Available on our website here - Security 10/10
+Available on our website here - Security rating: 10/10

 Thick chain

-The thick chain offers a good level of security while being more flexible than the U-lock.
-It is made of large hardened steel links and must be used with a solid padlock.
+The thick chain provides a good level of security while being more flexible than a U-lock.
+It is made of large hardened steel links and must be used with a sturdy padlock.

 How to use it:

 Wrap it around the frame, a wheel, and a fixed point.
-It’s a good option for places where a U-lock would be hard to position.
+It is a good option for places where positioning a U-lock would be difficult.

 Xtrem Auvray Chain - High security - SRA Class - Elwing

-Available on our website here - Security 10/10
+Available on our website here - Security rating: 10/10

 Folding lock

-Made of hardened metal articulated segments, the folding (or articulated) lock offers a good balance between security, compactness, and ease of transport and storage on the bike.
+Made of articulated hardened-metal segments, the folding (or articulated) lock offers a good compromise between security, compactness, and ease of transport and storage on the bike.
 Its locking mechanism is integrated.

 How to use it:

-Convenient for locking a frame to a fixed point, even in tight urban environments.
-It easily attaches to the frame for transport.
+Practical for securing a frame to a fixed point, even in tight urban environments.
+It attaches easily to the frame for transport.

-Available on our site here - Security 6/10
+Available on our website here - Security rating 6/10

-Available on our site here - Security 8/10
+Available on our website here - Security rating 8/10

-Cable locks are very flexible, lightweight, and easy to use… but very insecure.
-Even reinforced models can be cut in seconds with basic tools.
+Cable locks are very flexible, lightweight, and easy to use… but offer very little security.
+Even reinforced models can be cut in a few seconds with basic tools.

 How to use it:

-Only as a complement to a main lock, to secure removable parts (seat, front wheel…).
+Only as a supplement to a primary lock, for securing removable components (saddle, front wheel, etc.).

 How to use it:

-Perfect for parking in urban areas, in busy zones.
-The sound effect immediately disturbs the thief, who may flee to avoid attracting attention.
-This type of lock combines mechanical protection and active alert.
+Perfect for parking in urban areas with plenty of foot traffic.
+The sound creates immediate discomfort for the thief, who may flee to avoid attracting attention.
+This type of lock combines mechanical protection with an active alarm.

-Available on our site here - Security 7/10
+Available on our website here - Security rating 7/10

-Even with a good lock, daily behavior plays a major role in the security of your electric bike.
-Here are the essential actions to drastically reduce the risk of theft.
+Even with a good lock, everyday habits play a major role in the security of your electric bike.
+Here are the essential steps to take to drastically reduce the risk of theft.

-1. Lock your bike to a fixed and immovable point
+1. Lock your bike to a fixed, immovable point

-Always lock your bike, even for a stop of a few minutes, is a basic rule.
-But be careful where and how you lock it:
+Always lock your bike, even when stopping for just a few minutes—it's a basic rule.
+But pay attention to where and how you lock it:

-• Favor bike hoops, sealed metal barriers, or sturdy posts.
-Avoid low fences, removable panels, or trees.
+• Choose bike racks, securely anchored metal barriers, or sturdy posts.
+Avoid low fences, removable signs, or trees.

-• The lock must go through both the frame and a wheel (ideally the rear wheel, which is more expensive).
+• The lock should pass through both the frame and a wheel (ideally the rear wheel, which is more expensive).

-• Avoid securing only the front wheel: it detaches easily, and a thief can take off with the frame.
+• Avoid securing only the front wheel: it comes off easily, and a thief can leave with the frame.

-The right reflex: tighten your lock as much as possible to limit the space inside the U or the chain.
-This prevents inserting a lever tool.
+The right approach: tighten your lock as much as possible to limit the space inside the U or chain.
+This prevents a leverage tool from being inserted.

 electric bike lock